danajp/spec/buildpack.md

 1. All `<layers>/<layer>.toml` files with `cache = true` and corresponding `<layers>/<layer>` directories from any previous build are restored to their same filesystem locations.
 2. Each `<layers>/<layer>.toml` file with `launch = true` and `cache = false` that was present at the end of the build of the previously created OCI image is retrieved.
 3. A given `<layers>/<layer>.toml` file with `launch = true` and `cache = true` and corresponding  `<layers>/<layer>` directory are both removed if either do not match their contents in the previously created OCI image.

+Finally, the contents of `<layers>/defaults.toml` from the build of the previously created OCI image are restored.

 After analysis, the lifecycle MUST proceed to the build phase.